engrchrishenry/eye_blink_detection/README.md

         pos = 0
         ```

-    5.	th_b: This is the threshold value for detecting blinks.
+    5.	th_b (see 'How to set threshold for detecting eye blinks'): This is the threshold value for detecting blinks.
 If the average eye aspect ratio (EAR) is less than or equal to th_b, then the system thinks that the eyes are closed. ‘analyze_ear.py’ can be used to decide this threshold value.
 The blinking counting is sensitive to this threshold value and a wrong threshold value will lead to wrong number of blinks.
     6.	visualize: This is to tell the system whether to visualize the output video or not while the system is processing.
 For visualizing:

         ```sh